Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

-Effective corporate tax rate is the average percentage of pre-tax profits that an organisation has paid in taxes.
+Effective corporate tax rate is the average percentage of pre-tax profits that an organization has paid in taxes.
 To calculate the ETR, simply divide pretax profits by the amount paid in taxes.

 Enterprise Resource Planning (ERP)

-Enterprise resource planning is a category of business software that typically integrates the core functions of accounting, human resources and manufacturing to centralise information across an organisation and improve efficiency.
-Many ERP vendors offer additional areas of support to additional departments beyond those core functions (such as logistics, CRM and reporting) but often do not match the capabilities or sophistication of purpose-built (also known as best-of-breed) software applications.
+Enterprise resource planning is a category of business software that typically integrates the core functions of accounting, human resources, and manufacturing to centralize information across an organization and improve efficiency.
+Many ERP vendors offer additional areas of support to additional departments beyond those core functions (such as logistics, CRM, and reporting) but often do not match the capabilities or sophistication of purpose-built (also known as best-of-breed) software applications.